-- 4.7.4 The installation of both the secondary glazing and the mechanical ventilation fan is temporary and reversible.
-Internal and external building fabric will be restored to its previous condition following the removal of both. - 4.7.5 The overall level of harm caused by the proposed works can be assessed by measuring the impact of the proposals against the significance of the asset as shown in Table 1 below.
+- 4.7.2 The installation of both secondary glazing and mechanical ventilation is temporary and reversible.
+Internal and external building fabric will be restored to its previous condition following the removal of both. - 4.7.3 The overall level of harm caused by the proposed works can be assessed by measuring the impact of the proposals against the significance of the asset as shown in Table 1 below.